chocoplace/PyBer_Analysis/README.md

 The results of this analysis will provide a baseline for our PyBer client to strategize on how to allocate resources and areas of opportunity for growth, for example:

-From data we can determine the market in Urban cities is very competitive for drivers, we can see there is a total of 1,625 total rides per 2,405 drivers, resulting in less then 1 ride per driver.
-While in Suburban cities 1.27 rides per driver and in Rural cities 1.60 rides per driver.
+  1. From data we can determine the market in Urban cities is very competitive for drivers, we can see there is a total of 1,625 total rides per 2,405 drivers, resulting in less than 1 ride per driver.
+While Suburban cities fluctuate around 1.27 rides per driver and Rural cities are around 1.60 rides per driver.

+  2. Data shows a disparity of earnings between drivers based on city type.
+Drivers in Urban cities are making three times less than Rural drivers and two times less than Suburban riders.
+This shows the need to design a targeted program to create equality between the different city drivers.

+  3. The data also shows an important disparity in the number of total rides between cities.
+It would be important to identify the reasons behind it, for example in Rural cities reported 125 rides vs 1,625 in Urban cities, is this a relation to price or the market needs (less need for riders?)?.
+This could be an area of opportunity to target campaigns, if it is fees, maybe PyBer can offer a price decrease and if it is because of the market need, a marketing campaign can be designed to boost the rides.

+End